Dental Procedures Newtown, CT

 We can make each restoration blend in with the surrounding teeth.
 Whether replacing an old crown or fixing a recently damaged tooth, the tooth will look fantastic once complete and it will be difficult, if not impossible, to distinguish the difference between the natural teeth and the restoration.
 There are multiple types of dental work we can use to accomplish this goal including dental veneers and dental crowns.
 Those who want to replace a tooth may benefit from a dental bridge, dental implants or modern dentures instead.
 Regardless of what procedure is necessary, we will ensure that it is completed to perfection.

 At Pleasant Dental, we also work to ensure that patients remain comfortable and relaxed during the dental procedure.
-We can offer several types of light sedation to make this a possibility.
+We can relief to make this a possibility.
 We understand that many adults have concerns over getting their teeth worked on and at times, simply need to relax.
-Whether you do so through sedation or friendly conversation, we are here to help.
+We are here to help and will provide friendly conversation to help you thoroughly understand the treatment.
 With more intensive procedures, we will ensure that you do not feel any discomfort along the way.
 To learn more or to schedule an appointment with our Newtown dentist office, call 203-290-3648.

 Check out what others are saying about our dental services on Yelp: Dental Procedures Newtown